 The ‘Standard’ AusENC service includes fortnightly updates available for mariners to download within the subscription price, along with any new permits via email for new editions of subscribed ENC.
 This is the preferred method, as mariners can receive their updates as soon as they are released.
 Alternatively, a CD based, update service is available at additional cost (covering media and postage).

-AusENC updates are released fortnightly.
-Each will be identified as Week 2, 4, 6 etc. Updates include:
+AusENC updates are released fortnightly and will be identified with a calendar "Week" number.
+Updates include:

 - Permanent, Temporary and Preliminary Notices for changes to charted information significant to navigation such as changes to: